CesiumGS/3d-tiles/specification/TileFormats/Batched3DModel/README.md

 <a name="reference-globalpropertycartesian3"></a>
 ### GlobalPropertyCartesian3

-An object defining a global 3-component numeric property values for all features.
+An object defining a global 3-component numeric property value for all features.

 * **JSON schema**: [`featureTable.schema.json`](../../schema/featureTable.schema.json)